cameronbunce/ClusterConfig/LLama.cpp.md

 I'm not paving any particularly new ground here, just recording my path, standing on the shoulders of giants - thanks to https://github.com/ggerganov and https://github.com/theycallmeloki for paving the way.

+Lets make a place to work and pull the llama.cpp repo.

 ```
 cd /clusterfs